-QUT supports many students who want to undertake overseas trips, with bursaries and scholarships, including through the New Colombo Plan (NCP).
+QUT supports many students who want to undertake overseas trips, with bursaries and scholarships, including through the Australian Government’s New Colombo Plan (NCP).

-The NCP is an initiative of the Australian Government to support undergraduate students participating in student mobility programs in the Indo-Pacific region.
+The NCP is an initiative to support undergraduate students participating in student mobility programs in the Indo-Pacific region.

 Benjamin Cox, Senior International Student Mobility Officer for QUT International, encourages students to think about joining an international exchange program.

 “Students have a once-in-a-lifetime opportunity to experience new cultures and develop a certain skillset through programs like the NCP,” Mr Cox said.

 “They can work with the Engineers without Borders program to assist rural communities or develop a professional-level skillset through internships in well-known companies overseas.

 “I recommend anyone that’s interested should get in touch with their faculty or QUT Global to find out which program is right for them.”